-- /etc/passwd: Directory names and file names - PLACEHOLDER: Replace PLACEHOLDER with the actual value - PATH: An environment variable - ls, --help: Commands, options, and parameters - user: The name of a user or group - package_name: The name of a software package - Alt , Alt F1 : A key to press or a key combination.
-Keys are shown in uppercase as on a keyboard. - File, File > Save As: menu items, buttons - Chapter 1, "Example chapter": A cross-reference to another chapter in this guide. - Commands that must be run with root privileges.
+- /etc/passwd: Directory names and file names - PLACEHOLDER: Replace PLACEHOLDER with the actual value - PATH: An environment variable - ls, --help: Commands, options, and parameters - user: The name of a user or group

+- package\name: The name of a software package - Alt , Alt F1 : A key to press or a key combination.
+Keys are shown in uppercase as on a keyboard. - File, File > Save As: menu items, buttons - AMD/Intel This paragraph is only relevant for the AMD64/Intel 64 architectures.
+The arrows mark the beginning and the end of the text block.
+IBM Z, POWER This paragraph is only relevant for the architectures IBM Z and POWER.
+The arrows mark the beginning and the end of the text block. - Chapter 1, "Example chapter": A cross-reference to another chapter in this guide. - Commands that must be run with root privileges.
 You can also prefix these commands with the sudo command to run them as a non-privileged user:

 '''

-command
+root # command

-sudo command
+tux > sudo command

 '''